-Welcome to my website covering the restoration of my Mark 2 Jaguar Saloon, otherwise known as the Mk2 (or MkII) Jaguar.
-In developing this site I am following in the wake of two great sites detailing the restoration of these classic vehicles; Lin Rose’s Valve Chatter and Kriss Motors Jaguar Mk2 Restoration.
+Welcome to my website covering the restoration of my 1962 2.4L Mark 2 Jaguar Saloon, otherwise known as the Mk2 (or MkII) Jag.

 I’ve owned this car for nearly 37 years.
 This is what it used to look like back in the day!

 Quite a few years ago, the Jag was languishing in a damp lock up, covered in dust and unloved.
 It was decision time, does it stay or does it go?
 My partner uttered the fateful words “You can’t get rid of that car….”

 Given the length of time I’ve owned the car, I have some pretty clear ideas about what I want to modify and why.
 These line up with the intended use of the vehicle which is as a weekend warrior rather than a daily driver.

 Summary of planned modifications:

 - Upgrade braking system.
-On introduction the The Mk2 came fitted with four wheel disc brakes and sported a small triangle on the rear bumper reading “disc brakes”.
+On introduction, the Mk2 came fitted with four-wheel disc brakes and sported a small triangle on the rear bumper announcing “disc brakes”.
 This was presumably to warn following drivers (with good eyesight) to expect impressive stopping power.
 However, Mk2 brakes are no longer up to modern road and traffic conditions.
 The best option looks to be an aftermarket kit.

-- Replace dynamo and regulator with an alternator.
+- Replace the dynamo and regulator with an alternator.

 - Add additional fuses to protect wiring and components.
 The original system has only two fuses.
 This seems insane by today’s standards.